 Belly Bands (Males)

-Washable belly bands that adhere with velcro, such as those from Spoiled Bratzwear Canine Specialties and Shaka Dog Hawaii, and disposable ones, such as those from Wiki Wag, are available.
+Washable belly bands that adhere with velcro, such as those from Spoiled Bratzwear Canine Specialties, and disposable ones, such as those from Wiki Wag and Amazon Basics (Male Dog Wrap, Disposable), are available.
 Baby diapers placed horizontally around the dog (ignoring the way that they are meant to fit) with the tabs securing them also work well.
 For a more secure fit, it is best to criss-cross the tabs when securing them.
 Do not leave your dog in a wet belly band, as irritation or urine burns could result.

 If you have a female dog, you can use washable diapers (available from Spoiled Bratzwear Canine Specialties); disposable female, canine diapers; or disposable baby diapers with a hole cut for your dog's tail.
 The above information regarding belly bands (second and third paragraph) apply to the use of diapers.